Incident management: Human factors

 During the root cause analysis, human factors should be assessed.
 James Reason conducted a study into the understanding of adverse effects of human factors.
 The study found that major incident investigations, such as Piper Alpha and Kings Cross Underground Fire, made it clear that the causes of the accidents were distributed widely within and outside the organization.
 There are two types of events: active failure—an action that has immediate effects and has the likelihood to cause an accident—and latent or delayed action—events can take years to have an effect and are usually combined with triggering events that then cause the accident.

 Latent failures are created as the result of decisions taken at the higher echelons of an organisation.
 Their damaging consequences may lie dormant for a long time, only becoming evident when they combine with local triggering factors (e.g., the spring tide, the loading difficulties at Zeebrugge harbour, etc.) to breach the system's defences.
 Decisions taken in the higher echelons of an organization can trigger the events towards an accident becoming more likely, the planning, scheduling, forecasting, designing, policymaking, etc., can have a slow burning effect.
 The actual unsafe act that triggers an accident can be traced back through the organization and the subsequent failures can be exposed, showing the accumulation of latent failures within the system as a whole that led to the accident becoming more likely and ultimately happening.
 Better improvement action can be applied, and reduce the likelihood of the event happening again.

+Field-specific implementation

+IT service management

+Incident management is an important part of IT service management (ITSM) process area.
+The first goal of the incident management process is to restore a normal service operation as quickly as possible and to minimize the impact on business operations, thus ensuring that the best possible levels of service quality and availability are maintained.
+'Normal service operation' is defined here as service operation within service-level agreement (SLA).
+It is one process area within the broader ITIL and ISO 20000 environment.

+ISO 20000 defines the objective of Incident management (part 1, 8.2) as: To restore agreed service to the business as soon as possible or to respond to service requests.

+ITIL 2011 defines an incident as: